odys-z/JRE-Mirror/README.md

 # About

-A selection mirror of [temurin17-binaries](https://github.com/adoptium/temurin17-binaries), as the GWF behavior is wierd while downloading jre etc., with python scripts.
+A mirror of selection of [temurin17-binaries](https://github.com/adoptium/temurin17-binaries), as the GWF behavior is weird while downloading jre etc., with python scripts.

 # [temurin17-binaries](https://github.com/adoptium/temurin17-binaries)
 The home for releases and nightlies for all Temurin17 variants and platforms